KacperKubara/distython/README.md

 # heterogeneous_dist_metrics
 Implementation of state-of-the-art distance metrics from research papers which can handle mixed-type data and missing values At the moment, only HEOM is tested and fully working.
-VDM is still under the development and can be found in the dev branch.
+VDM has been released as an alpha version, but it needs further tests to ensure about correct functionality.
 Please feel free to help and contribute to the project as there is a lack of existing implementations of hetergeneous distance metrics.
 # Installation
 Clone the repository with `git clone`.